 You will need to create a custom policy to cover the rest of the 2 policies.
 You can learn more about creating settings catalog policies from the below post.

 - How to Create Intune Settings Catalog Policy

-- You can use the following 3 keywords to find the approapriate policies from Settings catalog.
+- You can use the following 3 keywords to find the appropriate policies from the Settings catalog.

 The following are the two custom policies that are created to collect the telemetry data from Windows 10 or Windows 11 PCs.
 You can refer to Customize Windows 11 Start Menu Layout Settings post to know more about the custom policy creation process.

 Description: Disables the ability for end-users of devices can adjust diagnostic data to levels lower than defined by the Allow Telemetry setting.

 Add a setting to Allow Update Compliance processing; this policy is required for Update Compliance: